-Net Position may serve over time as a useful indicator of a government agency's financial position.
-In the case of the SLCIDA-CDC, assets exceeded liabilities by \$ 568,708 as of December 31, 2023.
+Net position may serve over time as a useful indicator of a government agency's financial position.
+In the case of the SLCIDA-CDC, assets exceeded liabilities by \$47,850 as of December 31, 2024.
 The SLCIDA-CDC's financial position is the product of several financial transactions including the net results of activities, the issuance of loans, the collection of payments from such loans, and fees collected from the issuance of bonds.

-The following tables present a summary of the SLCIDA-CDC's derivation of net position for the fiscal year ended December 31, 2023, and 2022.
+The following tables present a summary of the SLCIDA-CDC's net position for the years ended December 31, 2024, 2023 and 2022.